 All application materials need to be completed two weeks prior to the semester start to be considered for admission.

-Starting your application early will help ensure you have plenty of time to gather required materials (such as transcripts), transfer credits, apply for financial aid, and complete the University of Wisconsin System Online Admission Application.
+Starting your application early will ensure you have plenty of time to gather required materials (such as transcripts), transfer credits, apply for financial aid, and complete the University of Wisconsin System Online Admission Application.

 - Approximately 60 credits of transferable college credit with a 2.0 minimum grade point average (GPA).